yutannihilation/vdiffr/README.md

 ### Continuous integration on Travis

-To work properly, vdiffr requires the C library `FreeType` version 2.6.1 or later.
+To work properly, vdiffr requires the C library `FreeType` version 2.6.0 or later.
 The FreeType libraries available by default on Travis' Linux platforms are not this recent yet.
-Some adjustments to the `travis.yml` file are thusrequired.
+Some adjustments to the `travis.yml` file are thus required.

 **Ubuntu Precise (the default):**